 - a bonus to which the employee is entitled is refused;

 - an employee is made aware that a colleague of the opposite sex is paid more favourably despite undertaking the same job; or

 - the employee is not given the correct holiday entitlement.

 You must ensure that you give adequate consideration to how you pay your employees, any deductions made and you must not make any unlawful pay cut.
-We can provide advice and assistance to ensure that any wage policy you employ is fair, reasonable and within the law to ensure that disputes are held to a minimum.
-Call us on 08000 320 974.
+It is also important to remember that employees are entitled to itemised pay statements as well as a statement of main terms of employment which includes pay details.
+We can provide advice and assistance to ensure that any wage policy you employ is fair, reasonable and within the law to ensure that disputes are kept to a minimum.
+Call us on 08000 832 832.

 Read more about wages issues here.